Summer Term - Off Campus

 Intended learning outcomes

-Be able to understand common varieties in Japanese language caused by age, gender and hometown of the speakers, as well as various purposes of communication.
+- understand common varieties in Japanese language caused by age, gender and hometown of the speakers, as well as various purposes of communication;

 - apply knowledge of basic structural patterns to deal with large quantities of new information

 - set long term goals and develop the discipline to undertake the daily work needed to achieve the goals.

 - develop cultural knowledge necessary to international awareness.

 - develop reflective skills to reflect and monitor one’s learning.

 - develop critical thinking and analysis to be able to analyse relationship between self and others in various situations in order to express respect and relationships appropriately.

 Last updated: 13 November 2019